ken0225/Multi-RIS-Doppler-Mitigation-Hardware-Impairments/README.md

 ### Related Papers

-You can also obtain the numerical results in the papers below using this repository.
+You can also obtain the numerical results of the papers below using this repository.
 We also encourage you to cite [1] and [2].

 [1] K. Wang, C. -T. Lam and B. K. Ng. "[Doppler Effect Mitigation using Reconfigurable Intelligent Surfaces with Hardware Impairments](https://ieeexplore.ieee.org/abstract/document/9681939)".
 In 2021 IEEE Globecom Workshops (GC Wkshps), pages 1–6, Dec.
 2021.